-This chapter provides a general description of Idaho Falls Regional Airport (IDA) and the surrounding area which includes Idaho Falls, Bonneville County, and the state of Idaho.
-This is accompanied by a brief history of the airport, its location, area demographics, and its economic impact on the surrounding area.
+This chapter provides a general description of Idaho Falls Regional Airport (IDA) and the surrounding area.
+This is accompanied by a brief history of the airport, area demographics, and its economic impact on the surrounding area.
 This overview helps to illustrate the nature of the community and the market the airport serves as well as its role in the community, region, and state.
 Additionally, the area's socioeconomic data, including population, employment, and income activity, is used when developing the forecast because it is helpful in identifying trends that could affect commercial and general aviation activity at the airport.